 The crossed straps from the bitless bridles models, chin, and cheek crossed are vulnerable.

 Depending on the degree of input of the rein aids (more or less powerful), this makes a bitless bridle vulnerable to damage.
 In particular, the cross straps can wear or even break relatively quickly.

-Cross straps come in various designs, namely round leather, round cord made of polypropylene and flat leather.
-The leather versions, in particular, require extra attention with regard to maintenance.
+Cross straps come in various designs, namely round leather, round cord made of polypropylene, and flat leather.
+The leather versions, in particular, require extra attention concerning maintenance.
 Too much leather oil or fat makes the leather too soft, making it too elastic and can be stretched out.
 Too little or no maintenance makes the leather weak, brittle and stiff so that it can break.
 Check the cross straps regularly for use and replace them in time, the sets are available separately in our store

 Maintenance of Nubuck leather.

 Nubuck is a type of leather where the top of the skin is lightly sanded, creating a velvety appearance and feel.
 The appearance is roughly similar to suede but is a bit more robust.
 That is why nubuck is often used for shoes, boots, and padding with Deuber and Partner products.
-Nubuck leather has a completely open pore and is therefore particularly sensitive to grease, dirt, moisture, and perspiration.
-Water or other liquids on the leather and should, therefore, be popped up as quickly as possible.
-Do not rub, because then you press the liquid into the pores!
+Nubuck leather has an entirely open pore and is, therefore, particularly sensitive to grease, dirt, moisture, and sweat.
+Water or other liquids on the leather and should, thus, be popped up as quickly as possible.
+Do not rub, because when you press the liquid into the pores!

 Before cleaning, with a cloth or soft brush, remove coarse dirt and wipe the leather (do not rub) with a damp cloth.
-For maintenance, it is best to treat nubuck leather with a spray or maintenance product specially for nubuck and suede.
+For maintenance, it is best to treat nubuck leather with a spray or maintenance product, especially for nubuck and suede.
 Do not use any other means!
 These are not suitable for this type of leather.